Minimax optimal approaches to the label shift problem in non-parametric settings: Simulations

-\paragraph{Supervised label shift simulations} In the supervised setting, we compare the excess risks of three methods: \begin{enumerate} \item the plug-in classifier $ \indicator\left\{ \hat \eta_Q(x) \ge \frac12 \right\}$, where $\hat \eta_Q$ is defined in \eqref{eq:labeled-regfn} \item the same plug-in classifier that only uses data from the target domain to estimate the class conditional densities and class probabilities \item a model interpolation classifier \cite{mansour2020Three} that averages the output of a model trained on the source domain and another model trained on the target domain
+\paragraph{Supervised label shift simulations} In the supervised setting, we compare the excess risks of the two following methods: \begin{enumerate} \item a minimax rate optimal plug-in classifier $ \indicator\left\{ \hat \eta_Q(x) \ge \frac12 \right\}$, where $\hat \eta_Q$ is defined in \eqref{eq:labeled-regfn}.
+This method is denoted as \texttt{Cl-labeled}. \item a classical classifier designed for IID settings.
+This is the same classifier as the minimax rate optimal plug-in classifier that only uses data from the \emph{target} domain to estimate the class conditional densities and class probabilities.
+We considered this classifier in Section \ref{sec:labeled-target} when discussing the benefits of transfer learning.
+This method is denoted as \texttt{Cl-classical}. \end{enumerate} To estimate the class conditional densities, we use a $2$-valid kernel (see \eqref{eq:valid-kernel}) with the optimal bandwidth $h_0 ={n_0^{-1/7}} $ and $ h_1 = {n_1^{-1/7}}$ (see Theorem \ref{th:upper-bound}).